f4i3rn/f4i3rn/README.md

 ### Hi there 👋

-- 🔭 My stack : Learning JS && Vue
+- 🔭 My stack : Learning JS
-- In the future : Might learn TS  || Node ?
 - 📫 How to reach me: DM me on twitter @_faiern